charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 ```
 create-react-app client
 cd client
-npm run eject
 ```

-The last command, which we probably won't use very often, creates a **scripts** directory and modifies **package.json**.
+**NOTE**: _Though I don't recommend it, and in fact recommend that you don't do it, if you are terminally curious, you can run this command: npm run eject.
+The command, which you should not use very often, exposes the inner workings of **create_react_app**.
+In particular, it creates a **scripts** directory and modifies **package.json**.
 Look at **package.json** to see the relationship between the two.
+Rather than do this with a project that you might want to keep, I would do create a temporary project, and try this command there.
+It's interesting to learn more about **create-react-app**._

 **NOTE**: _Don't forget to set the **File | Settings | Languages and Frameworks | JavaScript** to **React JSX**_